null

 A solid core door has a solid interior, usually either made of composite materials, wood, or a combination of the two.
 Solid core doors weigh about 55 lbs on average (much heavier than any hollow core door).
 With this extra density comes a better ability to block sound.
 When deciding between solid core doors, you will want to check the weight of the door.
 Even if the door is labeled as “solid core”, if it weighs 30 lbs or less – you want a different door for soundproofing.

-How to Soundproof Solid Core Door
+How to Soundproof a Solid Core Door

 Cost of Soundproofing a Solid Core Door